fdip/spring-boot-connecting-to-database-running-in-a-docker-container/README.md

         mvn docker:start

 This starts up a new instance of MySql Server.
-Confirm this by checking the processing running on docker.
+Confirm this by checking the processes running on docker.

         docker ps -a